 Successful completion of this course locates the learner at level A2 – B1 of the CEFR.

-This is the second highest level within our General English programme.
-Building further upon the elements established at Starter to Pre-Intermediate levels, this course is designed to encourage more adaptive and critical approaches to language learning and to fully familiarise learners with the some of the higher language structures and skills required to study at Upper Intermediate level.
+This is the second highest level within our General English program building further upon the elements established at Starter to Pre-Intermediate levels.
+This course is designed to encourage more adaptive and critical approaches to language learning and to fully familiarise learners with the language structures and skills required at our Technical English level.

 Students having completed this level will be able to speak and write about past experiences, future plans, hopes and dreams as well as their personal interests, experiences, feelings and reactions.
 They will be capable of understanding clear standard language on familiar topics and be able to give and ask for directions and deal with routine situations whilst travelling.
 Additionally they will be able to ask for and offer advice using various modal verbs and successfully use conditionals to discuss possibilities and outcomes.
 At Intermediate level, students will begin to plan and write short simple essays on familiar topics and use their language to discuss topics from a general rather than a personal perspective.